Teeth Removal Surgery

 How to Prepare for Teeth Removal Surgery

-It is important that you give all the necessary information to the dentist before going for the tooth extraction surgery.
+It is important that you give all the necessary information to the dentist or oral surgeon before going for the tooth extraction surgery.

-Some specific information that is important to be shared to the dentist include:
+Some specific information that is important to be shared with the dentist or oral surgeon include:

 - If you have a history of bacterial endocarditis, the dentist should be informed and given the past history.